bixb922/crank-organ/doc-software/README.md

 # Purpose
 The purpose of this software is to power a microcontroller (see schematic in this repository) enabling it to play music on a crank organ.

-# Overview
-You select tunes to play by tapping on them on the tunelist page.
-There are several ways to select tunes to be played:

-The creative mode: Tap on a tune on the tunelist, and turn the crank (or touch and release the touchpad) and the tune plays.
-Then select the next tune, etc. You stay on the tunelist page.

-The very creative mode: You can tap several tunes and queue them to play one after the other.

-The diligent mode: You can tap several tunes and organize them into a setlist on the performance page.
-You save the setlist on flash to be ready for the next performance.
-Once the setlist is stored, you power on the microcontroller, turn the crank (or touch and release the touchpad) and the setlist plays.

-The diligent and flexible mode: You can modify the setlist on the fly with the performance page.
-You can delete or skip a tune, reorder tunes, or select a new tune and move to the top of the list.

-The lazy mode: don't use your cell phone.
-Don't define a setlist.
-Turn the microcontroller on.
-Turn the crank or touch the touchpad.
-All available tunes will be shuffled randomly and played.

 # Features

 * Browser as user interface.
 No internal display, no buttons.
 Control is done with WiFi with a browser on a cell phone, tablet or PC.
 * Can define a setlist or select tune by tune.
 * It's fast to establish a setlist.
 The setlist can be ordered, shuffled and stored.
 Playback order can be changed while playing, new tunes can be added or tunes can be dropped while performing.